 Influencers as Superior Content Creators

-What many people forget are that influencers, whether they be online celebrities or nano influencers with less than a thousand followers, are content creators.
-They are good at creating content that is aligned with and engaged by social media audiences.
-When we look at the cost of our creating content, whether it is through an agency or in-house, we can now begin to compare and contrast those costs with that of working with a micro influencer to create that content for us.
-In doing such a comparison, many brands are finding that working with micro influencers for content creation is extremely cost-effective.
+What many people forget is that influencers, whether they be online celebrities, nano influencers with less than a thousand followers, or micro – influencers, are content creators.
+They are good at creating content that is aligned with and engaged by social media audiences in influencer space.
+When we look at the cost of our creating content, whether it is through an agency or in-house, we can now begin to compare and contrast those costs with that of working with a micro – influencer to create that content for us.
+In doing such a comparison, many brands are finding that working with micro – influencers for content creation is extremely cost-effective.

 Scaling Content Creation

 There is another challenge when it comes to having an internal content team: How do you scale that social influencers’ content creation operation while maintaining creativity and authenticity?
 When it comes to image creation, it becomes difficult to scale for a number of reasons.
 The challenge is in being able to scale image creation while maintaining its authenticity, because we know it is the authentic content that creates conversations that converts, and, at the end of the day, drives sales on social media platforms.